koknat/dif/README.md

        -dir2 <dir>        For each input file specified, run 'k' on the file in the current directory against the file in the specified directory
                           For example:
-                              k file1 file2 file3 -dir ..
+                              dif file1 file2 file3 -dir ..
                           will run:
-                              k file1 ../file1
+                              dif file1 ../file1
-                              k file2 ../file2
+                              dif file2 ../file2
-                              k file3 ../file3
+                              dif file3 ../file3

       -listFiles         Print report showing which files match, when using -gold or -dir2

     Default compare tool:
-        The default compare tool (difftool) is gvimdiff To change this, create the file ~/.cmpx.options using this example:
+        The default compare tool (difftool) is gvimdiff To change this, create the file ~/.dif.options using this example:
             difftool: kompare
             #difftool: meld
             #difftool: tkdiff